What Is A Compulsory Strike Off? All You Need To KnowJanuary 25, 2021

 Company directors can apply to have their company voluntarily struck off of the Companies House register and dissolved.
 They may do this if they want to retire, or if the company is a subsidiary they no longer need.

 However, a strike off can also be compulsory.
-In a compulsory strike off, a company is forcibly removed from the register.
+A compulsory strike off is a process whereby a company is forcibly removed from the Companies House register.

 This process is set out under Section 1000 of the Companies Act 2006.
 This piece of legislation states that if the registrar at Companies House has ‘reasonable cause to believe that a company is not carrying on business or in operation’, they may begin the compulsory strike off process.